 All in all, Hostgator and Bluehost are very popular because of their cheap pricing.
 So all their services are suited to website owners who are willing to sacrifice performance for a lower price tag.

-When looking at Hostgator vs Bluehost pricing, first impressions can be deceiving.
+When looking at Hostgator vs Bluehost pricing.
 Both web hosts offer cheap deals on the condition that you sign up for a long-term plan.

 In addition to their evergreen deals, you can also score extra discounts during sale periods such as Black Friday and Cyber Monday.